Tha Blue Carpet Treatment: Background

 The title of the album, Tha Blue Carpet Treatment is a reference to the red carpet traditionally present at formal events.
 The blue color refers to Snoop Dogg's affiliation with the gang of Crips, who often wear blue (as opposed to the primary color, red, of their rival gang, the Bloods).
 The album cover underwent several revisions.
 In August 2006, the first concept art was revealed on Snoop Dogg's website.
 It features a cartoon dog (representing Snoop Dogg) displaying Crip gang signals, while standing on a blue carpet patterned-like bandana.
 The design has been used, which would have been the third of Snoop Dogg's album covers to use the cartoon for likeness of the rapper that was designed by his cousin Darryl Daniel.
 The updated version of his cover artwork was shown on the Late Show with David Letterman's 13th Anniversary Special on August 30, 2006, and that cover artwork features a parody of the famous Hollywood Sign, that reads "LONG BEACH".
 It has changed to its current version.
 Geffen posted this as the final cover for the album on their website.

 Snoop Dogg directed to take the Long Beach back to its gangsta roots.
 The rapper told MTV.com about embracing his true nature to the album; stating, "I went right back to the 'hood", he said of his album's production.
 "I took it back to the basics.
 I've been making a lot of pop songs, lot of R&B songs.
 Songs that may have made my fans feel like I wavered from what I was naturally accustomed to doing.
 But I'm an entertainer and I entertain people and that's what I was feeling at the time.
 But right now, I'm feeling like going right back to the 'hood".
-Pharrell said that the rapper's music video, "Vato" will not only show his gangsta side, but will also tackle the issue of violence between African Americans and Hispanics at Los Angeles, California and call for racial unity.
-Snoop Dogg would teamed up with well-known DJs from the West, to the East, and to the South by releasing Tha Blue Carpet Treatment Mixtape, which was hosted by DJ Skee, DJ Whoo Kid and DJ Drama.
-It contained all the rumoured tracks that had been cut from the final track listing of his studio album.
-It was released a few weeks before the official album came out.
+Pharrell said that the music video for "Vato" would not only show Snoop's gangsta side, but would also tackle the issue of violence between African Americans and Hispanics in Los Angeles and call for racial unity.

+Snoop Dogg also teamed up with DJs from the West, the East and the South on Tha Blue Carpet Treatment Mixtape, which was hosted by DJ Skee, DJ Whoo Kid and DJ Drama.
+It contained all the rumoured tracks that had been cut from the final track listing of the studio album, and was released a few weeks before the official album came out.